-The Encore Series boiler can be controlled using Modbus commands to Enable/Disable the boiler/system.
+The Torus Series control can be controlled using Modbus commands to Enable/Disable the boiler/system.
 A connection to the Console Modbus Port on the Communications board is required.
 The Master Boiler assumes the role of MEMBER, RTU, 192Kb, 8 bits, Even Parity, 1 stop bit, when connected to a BMS (Building Management System).